 Beyond medical benefits, Canada is vast in size, so pre-paid trip expenses for flights, accommodations and other activities can quickly add up.
 Canadians travelling outside of their province of residence but within the country can also take advantage of plans that include benefits for Trip Cancellation, Interruption and Baggage for added reassurance in case an unexpected event derails your plans.

-- As of October 30, 2021, travellers will need to qualify as fully vaccinated travellers when departing from Canadian airports or travel on VIA Rail and Rocky Mountaineer trains.
+- As of June 20, 2022 travellers are no longer required to be vaccinated while departing, travellers will need to qualify as fully vaccinated travellers when departing from Canadian airports or travel on VIA Rail and Rocky Mountaineer trains.
+However, make sure that you are aware of any pre-trip requirements, before leaving on your trip while travelling within Canada or to another country.

 - Check provincial or territorial travel restrictions and advisories of your destination.